gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 # Project Overview

 This project models the operational workflow of a New Zealand kiwifruit packhouse.
-It captures data from orchard blocks, packing lines, QC inspections, pallet movements, coolstore storage, and downtime events — enabling end‑to‑end visibility across production and quality.
+It captures data from orchard blocks, packing lines, QC inspections, pallet movements, coolstore storage, and downtime events, enabling end‑to‑end visibility across production and quality.

 The project reflects real‑world **data engineering**, **data warehousing**, and **BI development** using industry‑aligned terminology and structures.